Here are other literary things I do or offer in the community. For the latest news, go to this page.

 Publications news

-For the latest, see my Latest News page.
-You can also read the beginning of many published stories at the Story Links page.
+I confess to not keeping up with the publication news.
+You can read the beginning of many published stories at the Story Links page.

 Burrow Press’s short story anthology Fragmentation & Other Stories will be out February 16.
 My short story "Fragmentation" is the title story.